google/applied-machine-learning-intensive/v2/03_regression/02_loss_functions/slides.md

 L1 loss: example {.big}

 <!--
-Take absolute value of each difference
+Take the absolute value of each difference.
 -->

 ![](res/lossfunction5.png)